 Students will have a combination of classroom learning and fitness workouts.
 Classroom time would cover topics such as nutrition, components and principles of fitness, and developing a fitness program.
-Workouts serve as the lab for the classroom learning.
+Workouts serve as the lab for classroom learning.
 This coed class may split into gender-specific discussion groups occasionally.

-NOTE: This course is a diploma requirement for the Class of 2022 and beyond, so we advise students to take this PE course in grade 9 or 10.
+• Note: This course is a graduation requirement, so we encourage students to take this PE course in grade 9 or 10.